 - To make it even stronger, you should make sure your OTP expires after a certain amount of time, even if it hasn’t been used.

-- You must take care of sending the OTP via the communication channel of your choice.
+- You must take care to send the OTP via the communication channel of your choice.
 This is essentially an integration problem, and integration problems have always been a source of headache, e.g., every integration point is a potential point of failure, such as network issues (so the OTP could not be delivered) or security issues (the channel might be insecure, like SMS, or compromised).

 Cons: you have to manage all aspects of the OTP lifecycle; there is a risk of the communication channel being broken, insecure, or compromised.